-Safety &amp; Security Officers 856-681-6287

-Almarie J. Jones, Title IX Officer, Executive Director

-Diversity and Equity, College Center Building, room 116 856-415-2154

-All reports of sexual misconduct, harassment, discriminat hate crimes must be reported to the Title IX Officer ( See A

-Director, Student and Veteran Affairs 856-468-5000, ext.
-6456

-Other CSAs on campus who are obligated to report crimes to and the Title IX Officer include: the Office of Campus Security
+Safety & Security Office ers 856-681-6287 • Almarie J. Jones, Title IX Officer, Executive Director Diversity and Equ ity, College Center Building, ro bom 116 856-415-2154 All reports of sexual misconduct, harassment, discrimination and hate crimes must be reported to the Title IX Officer (See Appendix D). • Director, Student and Veteran Affairs 856-468-5000, ext.
+6456 Other CSAs on campus who are obligated to report crimes to the Office of Campus Security and the Title IX Officer include: President Student Advisors Coaches/Assistant Coaches

-President

 Vice Presidents

 Deans

-Student Advisors
+Athletic Director/

-Athletic Director/Assistant Athletic Director
+Assistant Athletic Director

-Coaches/Assistant Coaches

-Athletic Trainers

 Academic Team Coordinators

 CSAs are responsible for reporting any information they receive to the Office of Campus Security or the Title IX Officer or a campus official designated to receive reports of crimes.
-CSAs are not responsible for reporting or investigating incidents that they overhear in an indirect manner (overhear students talking in a hallway conversation; a victim mentions in a speech, workshop or similar group presentation).
+CSAs are not responsible for reporting or investigating incidents that they overhear in an indirect manner.